grizzthedj/react-bootstrap-dropdown-menu/README.md

 ## Backlog

-* Fix br's not working for links in MenuItems
-* Fix z-index issue with bootstrap panels
-* Error handling
+* More Error handling.
+* Handle MenuItem keys internally so that they don't have to be specified.
-* Extend CSS styling so that user defined styles can be passed as props.
+* Extend CSS styling so that user defined styles can be passed in as props.

 ## Known Bugs

 * Having 2(or more) instances on same page will cause the second, and all subsequent instances to not collapse when clicking outside of the menu.
 This is not an issue when there is only a single instance.
-* Other UI elements(i.e. bootstrp panels etc.) sometimes overlap